cao13jf/3DMMS_public/README.md

 3DMMS
 =================
-This program implements the 3DMMS algorithm proposed in 3DMMS: from nucleus to membrane morphological segmentation.
+This program implements the 3DMMS algorithm proposed in *3DMMS: from nucleus to membrane morphological segmentation*.

 ![segmentation00](example_pictures/segmentation_results.gif "segmentation results comparison")